 Seeing through the Eyes of a Child There is a magical tale behind my art

 Hi, my name is Romina and I am a digital artist.
 I paint dreamy illustrations on an interactive surface that transfers the movement and pressure of the pen onto the computer screen.
 I have always loved to paint and draw.
 Moreover, I used to be passionate about playing with toys.
 If you have kids, you know what I mean when you watch them play.
-The sparkle in their eyes, the exciting face when they drift away into their own fantasy world, where everything is possible and everything is so much fun.
+The sparkle in their eyes, the exciting face when they drift away into their own fantasy world.
 Can YOU remember what this feeling was like?
 These moments full of joy, the magic exploration of the world’s playground?
 Nothing could hold us back, right?
 Yeah, my imagination was bursting, too.
-There were no worries.
 I was full of energy and enthusiasm.
 It was like a fairytale.
 Until one day when my childhood imagination disappeared.
 Here is the full story: